arnav-mishra28/arnav-mishra28/README.md

 ### 🧠 About Me

-- I build at the intersection of **AI, mathematics, and intelligent systems**
+- I build at the intersection of **AI, mathematics, knowledge and intelligent systems**
 - Focused on **deep tech, simulations, and scientific computing**
 - Interested in solving **complex real-world and theoretical problems**
 - Exploring **AI reasoning, physics-inspired models, and system design**